Kupcho takes last victory leap in Mission Hills finale | Times Leader

 Click here to subscribe today or Login.

-RANCHO MIRAGE, Calif. — Jennifer Kupcho took the last victory leap into Poppie’s Pond late Sunday afternoon, ending the tournament best known as the Dinah Shore’s half-century run at Mission Hills in the California desert.
+RANCHO MIRAGE, Calif.
+(AP) — Jennifer Kupcho took the last victory leap into Poppie’s Pond late Sunday afternoon in the California desert, ending the tournament best known as the Dinah Shore’s half-century run at Mission Hills.

 Seven strokes ahead of Korda and defending champion Patty Tavatanakit at 18 under after holing birdie putts over 30 feet on the par-4 fourth and par-3 fifth, Kupcho played the final 13 holes in 4 over.